Last Updated on March 13, 2025 by Hannah Stephenson

 Difficulty: moderate

-It’s a beautiful trail that takes you up the western side of the mountain, offering amazing views of the Twelve Apostles, the beaches, and Lion’s Head.
-Tourists often overlook this route, so it tends to be pretty quieter, too.
+It takes you up the western side of the mountain.
+I loved the views of the Twelve Apostles, the beaches, and Lion’s Head.
+Tourists often overlook this route, so it’s pretty quiet, too!

 I doubt that I would have found my way up without the help of someone who’d done the hike before, so I think it’s worth booking this guided hike.
 It’s much safer to hike in a group, too!